simpleavr/s14clock/index.md

 Upon power up the S14Clock will show it's IP address briefly.
 The S14Clock runs a web server for configuration and customization.
 Enter the IP address via a browser to access the appliation server.

-The four **primary buttons** at the top of the page serves the following purposes;
+The **primary buttons** at the top of the page serves the following purposes;

 - **Count Down** turns the display into a countdown timer, additional press on this button advances the countdown time.
 - **Advance Display** cycle to the next display format, as setup via "Display Content" entries.
 - **Reset Configuration** resets S14Clock to preset default configuration values.
 - **Reset WIFI** forget current WIFI credentials, next power up will require WIFI setup again.
+- **Use** button to confirm use of system discovered Posix TZ (timezone) configuration.

  <img src="images/s14web_01a.png" alt="IMG" style="border:2px solid #555;margin-right:10px" width="240"/>

 **Ad-hoc messages** can be entered and send to the S14Clock display.
 If entered text is prefixed with ~x or ~X, message will expire in 10 or 60 seconds and clock will return to previous display content.

 Eight sets of **display contents** (left plus right aligned text and tokens) can be configured, along with checkboxes to turn them on and off.
 The "on" contents will be cycled through the cycle / advance display button.

  <img src="images/s14web_02.png" alt="IMG" style="border:2px solid #555;margin-right:10px" width="240"/>

 A separated **countdown content display** set is used specifically for countdown function.

+Optional **Alternate NTP Server** entry if you want a different or local NTP server setup.

+**Posix TZ** entry, if entered, allows Posix Time Zone string to describe GMT offset, daylight saving time details, this can be populated automatically from the **Use** button at the top of the page after user verify the zone discovery result is reasonable.

 Tokens are used to substitute current date time elements and also font used.
 Their usage can be found in the "Format Control" section below.

 The rest of the configuration parameters are self explainary.
 Countdown Increments, Transit Effects, Cycle Seconds (0 for no content cycling), Brightness, Rotate (when display is turn upside down), All Caps, Auresh (special font) and Time Zone.

 The **Format Control** section explains how tokens can be used to display various date time elements, plus other special features in S14Clock, builtin features are in the format of tilde + code (ex. ~W), strtime() tokens in the format of percent + code (ex. %H), strtime() is a C language function for date time formatting.

 Change of **Time Zone**, after clicking on the 'Save' button, will also require a hardware reset on the clock unit to take effect.
+This is a failsafe setup, as the **Posix TZ** setting should already cover the GMT offset and provide daylight saving time information.

 ### Startup Options